 Her recent story for The Tyee published in February 2022 looks at the 2019 legal reforms around Canada's "choking law".
 It investigates how police, the healthcare system and the courts are struggling to catch up to the new law in terms of documentation and enforcement of a primarily invisible crime that affects women victims of domestic violence and coercive control.
 For this article she became a recipient of the 2022 Jack Webster Awards in the category of Excellence in Legal Journalism.

 Mary has worked and lived for an extended time in both Morocco and Jamaica.
 In 2016 she move to Kingston Jamaica to work with Cuso International.
 During this life-changing experience she worked in schools with young musicians in the centre of Kingston.
 She also created numerous photo essays and developed her street photography portfolio in Jamaica.
+In 2022 her photography was published in a series of articles for the UK's Guardian Newspaper.

 In her spare time Mary works on documentary and street photography, travelling often between Vancouver, Canada and Kingston, Jamaica which has become her second home.